danielmkv/cloudforgood/README.md

 This burden is addressable: a flight that knows where persistent contrails will form can shift altitude by a few thousand feet and avoid them.
 ContrAI makes that information publicly accessible.

-ContrAI fetches real NOAA GFS weather data every 6 hours, runs the Schmidt–Appleman criterion to predict ice-supersaturated regions at cruise altitude, and renders the results as an interactive risk map.
+Contraiλ fetches real NOAA GFS weather data every 6 hours, runs the Schmidt–Appleman criterion to predict ice-supersaturated regions at cruise altitude, and renders the results as an interactive risk map.
 Pilots, dispatchers, and climate-conscious travellers can visualise the warming cost of any route in seconds.